xpmatteo/tddforandroid/manuscript/250-presenter-first.md

 }
 ~~~~~

-Note, however, that if CounterApp made more than one call to CounterGui, we would not be able to detect this.
+Note, however, that if `CounterApp` does more than one call to `CounterGui`, we will not be able to detect this.
 We only retain the argument of the last call.

 Using a mocking framework such as Mockito or JMock solves this problem.
-It also makes it easier to specify precisely what we expect: "just ONE call to CounterGui#display with the argument 1".
+It also makes it easier to specify precisely what we expect: "just ONE call to `CounterGui#display` with the argument 1".
 The price we pay is that we need to use more sophisticated machinery.

 The following is the same test, implemented with Mockito.